-The 2023-24 internal audit programme of work will be equivalent to 70 days.
+The 2021-22 internal audit programme of work will be equivalent to 70 days.
 The current internal audit resources available represent a sufficient and appropriate mix of seniority and skill to be effectively deployed to deliver the planned work.
-The key contact in respect of your internal audit service is:
+The key contacts in respect of your internal audit service for are: